awsdocs/aws-lambda-developer-guide/doc_source/gettingstarted-images.md

 ## Upload the image to the Amazon ECR repository<a name="gettingstarted-create-upload"></a>

+In the following commands, replace `123456789012` with your AWS account ID\.

 1. Authenticate the Docker CLI to your Amazon ECR registry\.

    ```